-Within the last several years, the OEA has become involved in resolving a number of situations where a treasurer of a local association has been discovered to have embezzled local association funds, including United Education Profession (UEP) dues.
+The OEA has become involved in resolving situations where a treasurer of a local association has been discovered to have embezzled local association funds, including United Education Profession (UEP) dues.
 Embezzlement is within the crime of "theft" under Section 2913.02 of the Ohio Revised Code, and if the value of the property or services stolen is in excess of \$1,000.00, the violation is a felony, punishable by fine or imprisonment, or both.
 A plea of guilty to, or a conviction of, a theft offense can also lead to the revocation of a teaching certificate under Section 3319.31, Revised Code.